PoisotLab/ms_svd_networks/manuscript.md

 varies as a function of connectance (+@fig:simann).
 As reported by
 @Poisot2014WheEco, there is no variation when the networks are either minimally or maximally connected, but any connectance in between can give rise to networks of varying complexities.
-This being said - minimally connected networks always show the largest complexity, and an increase in connectance will always decrease complexity.
-Interestingly, this relationship is monotonous, and there is no peak of complexity where the maximal number of networks exists [@Poisot2014WheEco].
-This is an interesting result -- ecological networks are indeed extremely complex, but whereas ecologists have usually interpreted connectance as a measure of complexity, it is in fact sparse networks that are the complex ones.
+This being said -- minimally connected networks always show the largest complexity, and an increase in connectance will always decrease complexity.
+Interestingly, this relationship is monotonous, and there is no peak of complexity where the maximal number of possible networks combination exists, *i.e.* around $\text{Co} \approx 0.5$ [@Poisot2014WheEco].
+This is an intriguing result -- ecological networks are indeed extremely complex, but whereas ecologists have usually interpreted connectance as a measure of complexity, it is in fact sparse networks that are the complex ones, and connectance acts to decomplexify network structure.

 ![The relationship between the maximum and minimum value of SVD entropy of a collection of random interaction networks (using simulated annealing) for a given connectance spanning from 0 to 1 (left panel) and how this relates to the relative rank deficiency of networks (right panel)](figures/minmax_combined.png){#fig:simann}

 The right panel of +@fig:simann shows the average rank deficiency of networks for which SVD entropy was either maximised or minimised.
-Interestingly, complex networks (meaning, maximally complex given their connectance) had a lower deficiency, indicating that except at extreme connectances, there are combinations of networks for which all species can interact in unique ways -- this is a natural consequence of the results reported by @Poisot2014WheEco, whereby the number of possible networks is only really constrained at the far ends of the connectance gradient.
+Complex networks (meaning, maximally complex given their connectance) had a lower deficiency, indicating that except at extreme connectances, there are combinations of networks for which all species can interact in unique ways -- this is a natural consequence of the results reported by @Poisot2014WheEco, whereby the number of possible networks is only really constrained at the far ends of the connectance gradient.
 Minimally complex networks, on the other hand, saw their rank deficiency increase with connectance.
 This hints at the fact that the decrease in complexity with connectance may be primarily driven by the infeasibility of having enough species for them to all interact uniquely as connectance increases.
 Because non-unique interactions tend to result in competition [@Bascompte2007PlaMut], this can "push" networks towards the full-rank configuration (as suggested by the results in +@fig:size), thereby maximising complexity regardless of connectance.

 ## Most elements of network structure capture network complexity